code-and-effect/effective_assets/README.md

 - This displays the AWS Access Key and Secret Access Key.
 - (important) These are the two values you should copy into the effective_assets.rb initializer file

-- Once the user is created, Click on the User and find the Permissions tab
+- Once the user is created, Click on the User Properties area
-- Select Permissions tab
 - Click Attach User Policy
 - Scroll down and Select 'Amazon S3 Full Access'